 No matter your situation, Christian Help is open to all.

-This means there are no income restrictions, demographic or affiliation criteria to receive support from us.
+This means there are no income restrictions, demographic or affiliation criteria to receive support from us, simply come as you are.
 We offer tools and resources necessary to help build a strong foundation for the future.
-Whether you are seeking guidance, financial assistance, food or work attire, Christian Help has a program that will help you get back on track and meet your goals.
+Whether you are seeking guidance, financial assistance, work attire or food, Christian Help has a program that will help you get back on track and meet your goals.

 Our Free Store offers a wide range of items you may need, such as clothing for men, women, children and infants, footwear for all seasons, kitchenware, houseware, home kits and toiletry items.

 - Housewares Closet – Small appliances, pots, pans, dishes, glasses, cups, eating & serving utensils, baking sheets and dishes.

 - Linens Closet – Tents, sleeping bags, blankets, sheets, pillows, pillowcases, drapes, rugs, towels of varied sizes, washcloths and related accessories.